 Altmetric Twitter Chats

-This week we’ll be chatting to Dr Sam Illingworth, Senior Lecturer in Science Communication at Manchester Metropolitan University.
-Sam’s passion for communicating science has lead him to become an active member of the science community by frequently tweeting, podcasting, and writing poetry about noteable research.
+Dr Sam Illingworth is the Senior Lecturer in Science Communication at Manchester Metropolitan University.
+His passion for communicating science has lead him to become an active member of the science community by frequently tweeting, podcasting, and writing poetry about noteable research.
 As well as this he regularly presents on his specialist subject and has just published a book on the importance of communicating science effectively to a wider audience.

 Mike Taylor – November 2016